Polk County, Florida: Mid-20th century to present

 Since the late 20th century, growth in Polk County has been driven by its proximity to both the Tampa and Orlando metropolitan areas along the Interstate 4 corridor.
-Recent growth has been heaviest in Lakeland (closest to Tampa) and the Northeast areas near Haines City (nearest to Orlando).
+Recent growth has been heaviest in Lakeland, closest to Tampa, and the northeast areas near Haines City, nearest to Orlando.
 From 1990 to 2000, unincorporated areas grew 25%, while incorporated areas grew only 11%.
 In addition to cottage communities that have developed for commuters, Haines City has suburban sprawl into unincorporated areas.
-Despite the impressive growth rate, the unemployment rate of Polk has typically been higher than that of the entire state.
-For example, in August 2010, the county had an unemployment rate of 13.4%, compared to 11.7% for the entire state.
+Despite the impressive growth rate, the unemployment rate of Polk has typically been higher than that of Florida.
+For example, in August 2010, the county had an unemployment rate of 13.4%, compared to 11.7% for Florida.

-During the 2004 Atlantic hurricane season, three hurricanes, Charley, Frances and Jeanne, all tracked over Polk County, intersecting in a triangle that includes the city of Bartow.
+During the 2004 Atlantic hurricane season, three hurricanes, Charley, Frances, and Jeanne, all tracked over Polk County, intersecting in a triangle that includes the city of Bartow.

-Winter Haven was best known as the home of the Cypress Gardens theme park, which operated from 1936 to September 23, 2009.
+Winter Haven was best known as the home of the Cypress Gardens theme park, which operated from 1936 to September 2009.
 Legoland Florida has since been built on the site of former Cypress Gardens, and has preserved the botanical garden section.
-Winter Haven was the location of the first Publix supermarket circa 1930; today Publix's corporate offices are located in Lakeland.
+Winter Haven was the location of the first Publix supermarket circa 1930.
+Today, Publix's corporate offices are located in Lakeland.

 In 2018, the Lakeland City Commission voted to move the Confederate monument from Munn Park, where it was installed in 1910, to Veterans Memorial Park.
 What is now Veterans Memorial Park was first settled in 1883 as the community of Moorehead, the original African-American community in the area.
 Owners were bought out in 1967 by eminent domain for county civic development of a conference center and the later Veterans Memorial Park.
-Some members of the Black community have objected to the Confederate monument being relocated to the site of what had been their historic community in Lakeland, saying it would be more appropriate to be located in the cemetery with numerous Confederate graves.
+Some members of the black community have objected to the Confederate monument being relocated to the site of what had been their historic community in Lakeland, saying it would be more appropriate to be located in the cemetery with numerous Confederate graves.